Wine (software): Basic architecture

 The programming interface of Microsoft Windows consists largely of dynamic-link libraries (DLLs).
 These contain a huge number of wrapper sub-routines for the system calls of the kernel, the NTOS kernel-mode program (ntoskrnl.exe).
 A typical Windows program calls some Windows DLLs, which in turn calls user-mode gdi/user32 libraries, which in turn uses the kernel32.dll (win32 subsystem) responsible for dealing with the kernel through system calls.
 The system-call layer is considered private to Microsoft programmers as documentation is not publicly available, and published interfaces all rely on subsystems running on top of the kernel.
 Besides these, there are a number of programming interfaces implemented as services that run as separate processes.
 Applications communicate with user-mode services through RPCs.

 Wine implements the Windows application binary interface (ABI) entirely in user space, rather than as a kernel module.
 Wine mostly mirrors the hierarchy, with services normally provided by the kernel in Windows instead provided by a daemon known as the wineserver, whose task is to implement basic Windows functionality, as well as integration with the X Window System, and translation of signals into native Windows exceptions.
 Although wineserver implements some aspects of the Windows kernel, it is not possible to use native Windows drivers with it, due to Wine's underlying architecture.

+Configuration

+Configuration of Wine is managed primarily through control (wine's implementation of the Windows Control Panel), regedit (wine's Windows Registry editor tool), and winecfg (a GUI configuration tool), in addition to a multitude of other programmes.
+By default Wine will store configuration files and installed windows applications (unless otherwise specified during install) at ~/.wine, this directory location is referred to as a Wine Prefix or Bottle.
+The wineprefix environment variable can be used to specify a different prefix, and using it will thereby change which configuration you are using.